Dear Future Husband,

 *First published February 2019 at sgwilloughby.com. **Republished with permission.

 “She is clothed with strength and dignity; she can laugh at the days to come.”
 (Proverbs 31:25 NIV) I read the verse and my heart twinged.
 Chronic illness made every single part of that verse feel like it could never apply to me.
 Strength?
 Nope.
 Dignity?
 Nope. ...

 At first, I was numb.
 Illness has broken my heart so many times already that I didn’t react.Time.
 Normalcy.
 Abilities.
 Naivety.
 Innocence.
 Freedom.
 Dignity.
 Ease.
 School.
 Home.
 Relationships.Illness has stolen and broken so much, so deeply that my emotions no longer registered the newest blows....

-Sara is the author of He’s Making Diamonds: A Teen's Thoughts On Faith Through Chronic Illness and the founder of the annual Diamonds Conference for chronically ill Christians.
-She loves to write and have adventures - be it a new board game with her family, trying a weird food, or diving into a fantasy book.
-Sara is a TCK, a Lymie, and a Young Life Leader.
-She is also a Chronic Joy Contributing Writer and a #PenToPaper Ambassador.
+Sara is the author of He’s Making Diamonds: A Teen's Thoughts On Faith Through Chronic Illness and host of the annual Diamonds Conference for chronically ill Christians.
+She loves to write and adventure - be it a new board game with her family, trying a weird food, or diving into a fantasy book.
+Sara is a TCK, a Lymie, a Young Life Leader, a Chronic Joy Contributing Writer, and a #PenToPaper Ambassador.

 S. G. Willoughby

 Are you a teenager trying to navigate faith through chronic illness?
 I’m here to tell you, you are not alone.
 When sickness takes over your life, it’s a never-ending battle to make it through each day.
 How do you cope?
 How do you keep fighting?
 Most of all though, how do you find God in the midst of the suffering?
 Through my own journey of sickness, I’ve struggled with the same questions—questions we all think but are afraid to ask.